 Since 2001, Oceana has achieved hundreds of concrete policy victories for marine life and habitats.
 From stopping bottom trawling in sensitive habitat areas to protecting sea turtles from commercial fishing gear, our victories represent a new hope for the world's oceans.

-California Funding Protects Whales, Dolphins, and Sea Turtles from Deadly Drift Gillnets
+United States Protects Whales, Dolphins, Sea Turtles from Deadly Drift Gillnets